instacart/formula/docs/Formula-Android.md

 main getting started [guide](index.md).

 ### Define a fragment key
-Fragment key is used an a unique identifier for a `FormulaFragment`.
+Fragment key is used to instantiate `FormulaFragment` and to identify which `FeatureFactory` to use.
+You can also use it to add arguments that the fragment instance needs.

 ```kotlin
 /**
  * Fragment key has to provide Parcelable implementation because it is passed